DillonSteyl/SCIE1000/Week 4/loop_how_long_2.md

 The input message has been provided for you.

-**Hint:** You will need one number to store the user's input, and another number to keep track of your big multiplied number.
+**Hint:** You will need one variable to store the user's input, and another variable to keep track of your big multiplied number.

 ```
 from pylab import *